 Hello, and welcome!
 My name is Niko, and I am a Ph.D. candidate in my 6th and final year at the UC Santa Cruz Department of Linguistics.
-I am a theoretical syntactician, with an empirical focus on Korean.
 My primary advisor is Ivy Sichel.

 My dissertation (exp.
-Spring 2026) investigates the argument structure and morphological composition of nominal and verbal predicates in Korean.
+June 2026) investigates the argument structure and morphological composition of nominal and verbal predicates in Korean.
 I argue for the utility of loanwords as a tool to inform theories of syntax, and its interfaces with semantics and morphology.
 Specifically, I use loanword data in Korean to make a number of advancements in predicate composition theory, with particular attention to which syntactic heads are responsible for the licensing of internal arguments and the consequential morphological surface forms.

 Prior to joining UC Santa Cruz, I received my B.A. in Linguistics from New York University (NYU), with minors in Korean Language and Studio Art.
 Outside of work, I enjoy crochet, video games, and Argentinian tango.